WAIT, STOP! DON’T YELL AT ME JUST YET!

 Now let’s get on to the discussion!

 A couple of months ago, I spring-cleaned by bookshelf.
-For those of you who haven’t seen my shelf before, it’s a pretty big cherry mahogany bookshelf with four shelves in it and a massive chest attached to the bottom of it.
+For those of you who haven’t seen my bookshelf before, it’s a pretty big cherry mahogany bookshelf with four shelves in it and a massive chest attached to the bottom of it.
 I love it: it’s the kind of bookshelf I’ve dreamed about, and I especially love the inclusion of a chest.
-Feels like something from a fairytale.
+It feels like something from a fairytale.

-But as I was going through my chest of books, I came across a whole bunch of books that I’m just not interested in anymore.
-And even some where I questioned my reasoning behind buying it in the first place.
-So I packed up all the books I no longer wanted, which ended up filling one massive box, and left the box in my rumpus room.
-A few weeks later, I did the same to a bookshelf in my rumpus room, which is shared by my family, but which a majority of the books on there belonged to me.
+But as I was going through my chest of books, I came across a massive collection of books that I’m just not interested in anymore.
+What was more surprising was that I found books where I questioned my reasoning behind buying it in the first place.
+So, I packed up all the books I no longer wanted, which ended up filling one massive box, and left the box in my rumpus room.
+A few weeks later, I did the same to a bookshelf in said rumpus room, which is shared by my family, but which a majority of the books on there belonged to me.
 I ended up filling another massive box full of books I didn’t want anymore.
-Then my father reminded me that I had four other boxes of books in the garage that I mean to get rid of years ago, but which have sat in the garage instead.
+Then my father reminded me that I had four other boxes of books in the garage that I mean to get rid of years ago, but which have sat idly in the garage instead.

-I was faced with a massive issue: I had six boxes full of books I didn’t want anymore, books that I probably shouldn’t have purchased in the first place, and not a single idea what to do with them.
-I should also mention that these boxes filled with books have been accumulating for over ten years.
-So there were books in there that I read as a 14 year old which I’m not interested in anymore, books I meant to read but didn’t get the chance and didn’t care for anymore, plus a bunch of books I ended up hating.
+I was faced with a monumental issue: I had six boxes full of books I didn’t want anymore, books that I probably shouldn’t have purchased in the first place, and not a single idea what to do with them.
+I should also mention that these boxes filled with books have been accumulating for over ten years: there were books that I read as a 14 year old which I’m not interested in anymore, books I meant to read but didn’t get the chance to and didn’t care for anymore, as well as a bunch of books I ended up hating.